 From April to July, Pakistan experiences extreme temperatures and monsoon conditions.
 Monsoon season brings most of the country’s rainfall.
 Rain has caused intense flooding issues in previous years.

-How Safe is Pakistan?
+How Safe Is Pakistan?

 Explore the Lost City of Mohenjo Daro